JRose31/Data-Functions/README.md

 #### *avgna()*
 Takes the argument of a single list (currently), reassigns empty or NaN values in that list with the mean number of that dataset.
-Takes an additonal argument of number of decimals user wants returned in that mean value.
+Takes an additional argument of number of decimals user wants returned in that mean value.
 ###### ex: avgna(list, 3)
-####### If available, the mean value (value taking the empty values place, will return a number up to 3 decimal places)
+###### If available, the mean value (value taking the empty values place, will return a number up to 3 decimal places)

 #### *delna()*
 Takes the argument of multiple list, deletes entire rows that contain empty or NaN values.